Sometimes it’s hard to focus on study. Your productivity and ability to concentrate will be improved if you get into good study habits.

 If any of these steps feel too big, break them down further.
 For example, step 3 above involves these mini-steps:

-Even if you naturally do these steps, it can help to write them down.
+Even if you naturally do these steps, it can help to write them down if you have a tendency to procrastinate.
+The small steps are less daunting than the larger tasks, and can help you to get started.

 Also set yourself a time limit.
 Small mini-steps set to short timeframes work best.
 What can you achieve in the next 30 minutes?
 With practice, you’ll be good at setting realistic timeframes.